puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/files.md

 # Files

-A regular macOS filelisting. artemis uses the [walkdir](https://crates.io/crates/walkdir) crate to recursively walk the files and directories on the system.
+A regular macOS filelisting.
+Artemis uses the [walkdir](https://crates.io/crates/walkdir) crate to recursively walk the files and directories on the system.
 This artifact will fail on any System Integrity Protection (SIP) protected files.
 Since a filelisting can be extremely large